Staunton Military Academy: Troubled times

 On September 2, 1884, the Staunton Male Academy opened with 50 students, including boarders who lived in the Kable residence.
-Classes were held in a frame building Kable had constructed on the property.
+Classes were held in a frame building Kable constructed on the property.
 After four years of successful operation, Kable added a wood frame barracks, acquired additional land, and adopted a military format, changing the school's name to Staunton Military Academy.
 During the summer of 1888, Kable's brother-in-law and business manager W.W.
 Gibbs went on a tour of the South and recruited more than 40 students.
-The academy started its 1888-89 session with a total enrollment of 117 cadets and a faculty of 11 instructors.
+The academy started its 1888–89 session with a total enrollment of 117 cadets and a faculty of 11 instructors.